plzZarbotay/Matiure/README.md

 - [License](#license)

 ## About
-Manature serves as a platform for sharing and discussing solutions to programming problems in C. Each problem is carefully selected to challenge your C programming skills and encourage creative problem-solving.
+Matiure serves as a platform for sharing and discussing solutions to programming problems in C. Each problem is carefully selected to challenge your C programming skills and encourage creative problem-solving.
 Whether it's algorithms, data structures, or practical applications, Manature aims to provide a comprehensive resource for C enthusiasts.

 ## Problem Sets
 Explore our problem sets to sharpen your C programming skills: